 - Piece of cardboard - cut to the size your child would like her background to be (optional)

 - Magazine clippings, old pictures, etc.

 What You Do:

-- Your child can glue pieces of felt on top of other pieces to add character, and if you’re handy with a needle, it’s nice (but not necessary) to embroider faces on the characters for your child.
-Otherwise, your child can use a felt tip marker (like a Sharpie) if she would like her characters to have faces.
+- Your child can glue pieces of felt on top of other pieces to add character, and if you’re handy with a needle, it’s nice (but not necessary) to embroider faces on the characters.
+Otherwise, your child can use a felt tip marker if she would like her characters to have faces.

 - Once you’re done, your child can move the people and objects around on the storyboard to create different scenes and scenarios.
 And because felt naturally sticks to itself, you don’t need to bother doing anything else to make it work!

-Bring out your completed felt board and all of its accoutrements, the next time you and your child take a train ride or a long car trip, and watch the time fly.
+Bring out your completed felt board and all of its accoutrements the next time you and your child take a train ride or a long car trip, and watch the time fly by.